yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/usage/usage.md

 This declaration declare an internal global id 'sample' for the class [org.jbehaviour.plugins.SampleSteps](https://github.com/yroffin/jbehaviour-tools/blob/v1.1a/jbehaviour-engine/src/test/java/org/jbehaviour/plugins/SampleSteps.java) this class must be in classpath.

+**Notice that** override is working, so default extention can be overriden (StoreSteps, SystemSteps etc ...).

 ### Declare ###

 Each scenario will implement some steps, each step can use local object (String, Class ...) ...